canonical/pebble/README.md

     # service name with a minus (e.g. '-svc1') to remove a previously added
     # service. '-all' will remove all services.
     services: [<service names>]

+    # (Optional) A list of key/value pairs defining labels which should be set
+    # on the outgoing logs.
+These labels are added to (protocol-dependent)
+    # default labels (e.g. 'pebble_service' for Loki).
+    # The label values may contain $ENVIRONMENT_VARIABLES, which will be
+    # substituted 'dynamically' in the environment for the corresponding
+    # service.
+    labels:
+      <label name>: <label value>
 ```

 ## API and clients